Grantor vs Grantee in Real Estate

 - Signature of transferring owner

 Similar to a deed, the property title is transferred to the grantee who closes on a home previously owned by another party.
 Title represents an understanding of ownership and the rights that this entails.
 A title can be held in part or in full.
 It can be held by a single owner or multiple parties.

 What’s the Difference Between a Property Deed and Title?

-The deed and title may sound like they serve suspiciously similar purposes.
-However, there’s an important distinction between title and deed.
+As is the case with the “grantee vs grantor” distinction, a property deed and title are closely related.
+However, there’s an important difference between the two.
 While the deed is a tangible document that you can hold in your hand, a property title is better described as a concept.
 As Atlantic Bay Mortgage Group puts it, “A title is the legal right to use and modify the property how you see fit, or transfer interest or any portion that you own to others via a deed.”